12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Q39

-What was the outcome for Indira Gandhi's Congress(R) in the 1971 Lok Sabha elections?
+What was the outcome of the 1971 Lok Sabha elections for Indira Gandhi's Congress(R)-CPI alliance?

 Answer